 In 1771, a final large wave of immigration from Ulster began, again caused by rack rents.
 There was some violent and ultimately useless resistance to rent increases by Ulster residents, all Presbyterians, known as the “Hearts of Steel” or “Steelboys.”
 Landowners, with the law and the army on their side, prevailed.
 In the few years left before the Revolution, an additional 30,000 Ulster residents reportedly left for the colonies.

 Those Ulster immigrants had no love for the English.
 They became the heart of the American Revolution – not the intellectual heart, but the muscle.
-George Washington said that, if the Revolutionary cause was lost everywhere else, he would make a last stand among the Scots-Irish of Virginia.
 Captain Johann Henricks, a Hessian mercenary in the British army, wrote, “[c]all it not an American rebellion, it is nothing more than an Irish-Scotch Presbyterian Rebellion.”

 Sources.
-Unfortunately, I clicked rapidly among websites looking for information, e.g., Googling “when was the Restoration,” without making decent notes of my sources.
+I clicked rapidly among websites looking for information, e.g., Googling “when was the Restoration,” without making decent notes of my sources.
 This list undoubtedly omits dozens of other credible websites containing historical information which I used to help prepare this post.
-I apologize for failing to list them.
+I apologize for failing to list them all.

 - “Scotch-Irish.”
 Dictionary of American History.
 2003.
 Retrieved June 19, 2016 from Encyclopedia.com: http://www.encyclopedia.com/doc/1G2-3401803772.html